MG Midget Buying Guide

 Most MG Midgets were fitted with BMC’s A-series engine (948cc, 1098cc or 1275cc), which is renowned for its oil leaks.
 If maintained and not driven too hard, you can expect between 70,000 and 100,000 miles between rebuilds; if there’s much less than 40psi of oil pressure at 1000rpm (once warm), the engine will need serious attention very soon.

 No A-series engine is especially quiet.
-A rattling timing chain and noticeable tappet noise are to be expected; it’s possible to fit a Duplex assembly to address the former.
+A rattling timing chain and noticeable tappet noise are to be expected; however it’s possible to fit a Duplex assembly to address the former.
 If there’s a really loud rattle as the engine is started it’s probably a damaged carburettor heat shield.
 These get over-tightened but replacements are available.

 The 1275cc engine fitted to later cars can suffer from a failed head gasket, so look for a white emulsion on the underside of the oil filler cap, indicating coolant mixing with engine oil.
 For a while, the correct mechanical fuel pump wasn’t available so batches of Midgets were converted to an electric pump, but the correct bits are available again.